نوع مقاله : پژوهشی

 Materials amd Methods

 In this study, daily precipitation and minimum and maximum temperature data from five synoptic stations of Arsanjan, Neyriz, Safashar, Shiraz and Takht Jamshid were used.
 Climatic parameters were downscaled using the models of the Sixth Report of the Intergovernmental Panel on Climate Change using the LARS-WG model.
-The station type was selected based on data adequacy, dispersion and climatic diversity in the watershed.
-In this study, the output of three models ACCESS-ESM1-5, CNRM-CM6-1 and MRI-ESM2-0 was used using three scenarios SSP126, SSP245 and SSP585.
+The selection of station type was selected based on data adequacy, dispersion and climatic diversity in the watershed.
+In this study, using three scenarios SSP126, SSP245 and SSP585, the output of three models ACCESS-ESM1-5, CNRM-CM6-1, and MRI-ESM2-0 was used.
+Using the LARS-WG8 statistical model, downscaling and correction of precipitation and minimum and maximum temperature data were performed to increase the accuracy of the predictions.
+Finally, the climate projection was calculated for the period 2026 to 2045.
+Then, daily precipitation and temperature data from the Bakhtegan-Maharloo synoptic stations were processed and compared them with the base period.

 Results and Discussion